 Phone: 9925 5620

-Rita is executive assistant to Dr Eugene Sebastian and Mr Adam Seedsman, Deputy Pro Vice-Chancellor, Industry Engagement
+Rita is executive assistant to Professor Stanton and Mr Adam Seedsman, Deputy Pro Vice-Chancellor, Industry Engagement